Visual Motor Integration

 However, fine motor delays can also affect a child’s eye-hand coordination during paper and pencil tasks.

-VMI involves visual perceptual skills – the ability to correctly perceive a form in order to correctly replicate it.
+VMI involves visual perceptual skills AND motor skills – the ability to correctly perceive a form in order to correctly replicate it.

 Poor VMI affects the ability to copyThis 6 year old was unable to copy his name because of poor VMI.